 - A BBBS FC Legal Guardian Release must be signed by the youth’s Family Permanency Specialist Supervisor (FPSS).

 Once a youth is matched with their Big, a Foster Care Match Support Specialist will be in regular contact with the Big, Little and parent/guardian(s) or foster parent(s) to provide support and feedback.
 They are dedicated and professionally trained to ensure safety and longevity of the match.
 Our average match length for mentoring youth in foster care is nearly two years.

-In 2016 we began making an effort to better serve LGBTQ+ youth and families in our program.
+In 2016 we began making an effort to better serve LGBTQIA2S+ youth and families in our program.
 As an agency we participated in staff trainings and collaborated with local community partners to ensure we are following best practices and provide proper resources to the youth and families we serve.
-Since then, we have updated matching policies; shifted from a policy of nondiscrimination to a culture that is affirming and welcoming of all people, including the LGBTQ+ community; and rethinking how we do our day-to-day work to better serve all youth.
+Since then, we have updated matching policies; shifted from a policy of nondiscrimination to a culture that is affirming and welcoming of all people, including the LGBTQIA2S+ community; and rethinking how we do our day-to-day work to better serve all youth.

 We value diversity, and no person will be denied equal opportunity to volunteer because of race, sexual orientation, gender identity or gender expression.
 Preferences, fit and similarity of interests are taken into consideration when matching individuals together.
 As part of the matching process, we will disclose such information to the parent/guardian.
 If preferences are not aligned, Big Brothers Big Sisters of the Midlands will work to find a Little who we believe will be a good match for you.